soklet/soklet-tomcat/README.md

 [Tomcat](http://tomcat.apache.org) integration for [Soklet](http://soklet.com), a minimalist infrastructure for Java webapps and microservices.

-**Note:** Soklet is under active development and will be ready for production use soon.
+**Note:** Soklet Tomcat is under active development and will be ready for production use soon.

 #### License